Prompting is Everything: The One Skill You Need to Master AI

 • A skill.md file is a prompt

-Prompting is Coding in Natural Language
+Prompting is coding in natural language

-Well, in many ways, using an LLM is coding in your natural language (English for me, but this applies to any language the model supports).
+In many ways, using an LLM is coding in your natural language (English for me, but this applies to any language the model supports).
 You still need to learn:

 • How to ask for things